PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 result-retention contract above.
 Implement only that assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal InstanceNorm residual-add result retention implementation checkpoint

+The terminal direct occurrence now retains its unchanged one-counter dictionary as `_terminal_instancenorm_residual_add_stats`.
+The nested convergence occurrence continues to consume the same counter with `residual_graph_index`.

+This is an assignment-only orchestration change.
+It preserves the wrapper and indexed owner, one-key schema, positive-only pruning, GraphIndex/LayoutState behavior, diagnostics-aware normalization/pad predecessor, retained terminal residual/Mul/Concat successor, pass order, dependencies, diagnostics, and TensorFlow behavior.
+The new result has no consumer and triggers no graph work.

+Implementation validation completed sequentially under `uv`:

+- indexed residual-add owner, terminal/direct/nested occurrence, adjacent terminal InstanceNorm results, architecture, and pass-efficiency coverage:
+  `447 passed in 20.01s`
+- branch-changed broad suite plus the same owner and orchestration coverage:
+  `1515 passed in 25.58s`

+These are unit, contract, and orchestration checks; this result-retention change does not claim a new model-corpus run.

+At resume, audit the result schema and every production occurrence of the diagnostics-aware `run_normalization_pad_layout_cleanup()` immediately before `_terminal_instancenorm_residual_add_stats`.
+Determine whether its aggregate fully represents all graph mutation, including cleanup-only paths, before retaining or consuming it.
+Commit and push only; do not create, reopen, or update a pull request.